RSilva9/UMAGifts-React-Public/README.md

 -------------------------------
 # UMA GIFTS
-E-commerce website for a family-owned business selling corporate gifts.
+E-commerce website for a family-owned business dedicated to selling corporate gifts.

 ## DEVELOPMENT
-This site is developed in both its front-end and back-end aspects.
+This project includes both front and back end elements.

 For front-end, I used:
 - HTML.